What is PJSIP

 For more information about PJSIP footprint, see the footprint discussion in our FAQ .

 We also make significant effort to write documentation.
-On top of the reference documentation of the API, we've written many articles on the (Trac) wiki site to help your development.
-All PJSIP documentation is indexed in the Trac site .
+On top of the reference documentation of the API, we've written many articles on the documentation site to help your development.
+All PJSIP documentation is indexed in the RTD site .

 We are not the first, but we've been around for some time.
 The software has seen a lot of real-life problems and many tricks have been implemented to make things work.
 Experience counts.